codegrue/flutter_material_pickers/README.md

 All helpers implement an `onChange` handler to return picked option(s).
 All helpers return `Future<T>` with the picked option(s).

-There are some **breaking changes** in 2.2.0 (from 2.1.1).
+There are some **breaking changes** in 3.0.0 (from 2.1.1).
-* Pickers accept generic types passed to pickers and helpers.
+- Pickers accept generic types passed to pickers and helpers.
-* There's no need to pass several lists (items, values, icons), just pass one list of generic type objects.
+- There's no need to pass several lists (items, values, icons), just pass one list of generic type objects.
+- A selected item of generic type is passed as `selectedItem` not `selectedValue` to match name of `items`.
-* To convert an item to a string displayed to a user either override toString() in generic type class or pass transformer callback which accepts item and returns String. (see examples)
+- To convert an item to a string displayed to a user either override toString() in generic type class or pass transformer callback which accepts an item and returns a String. (see examples)
-* To provide item's icon in SelectionPicker (and alikes), pass iconizer callback which accepts item and returns Icon. (see example)
+- To provide item's icon in SelectionPicker (and alikes), pass iconizer callback which accepts an item and returns an Icon. (see example)

 ## Example Usage